gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/birth-islam.md

 {{</ image-gallery >}}
 **Petra:** The Nabatean capital carved in the rock with hybrid Hellenistic sensitivities.

-**The Ka'ba in Mecca:** The center of worship and pilgrimage before Islam which became the axis mundi of Islam's conception of the universe and the [qibla]({{< baseurl >}}/pages/lecture-notes/glossary#qibla) towards which worshippers face when praying.
+**The Ka'ba in Mecca:** The center of worship and pilgrimage before Islam which became the axis mundi of Islam's conception of the universe and the {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "qibla" "#qibla" %}} towards which worshippers face when praying.
 Date of building unknown.

 **Palmyra:** A caravan city turned imperial center with heavy Roman influences.